 - Elizabeth Roberts (2017): "Organizational collaboration and its impact on immigrants and refugees in Louisville."

-- Jack ("Trey") Allen (2017) entered the PhD program in applied sociology at UofL and plans to defend in the 20-21 academic year.
+- Jack ("Trey") Allen (2017) entered the doctoral program in applied sociology at UofL and graduated with his PhD in 2021.
 His thesis was entitled "American Muslim men and stigma : the use of religious communities as mechanisms for stigma management."

 - Eileen Schuhmann (2017): "Framing bottled water : an analysis of the framing contest between the anti-bottled water movement and the bottled water industry."

 - Dan Martin (2016): "Casting calls on the hillbilly highway : a content analysis of Appalachian-based reality television programming."

 - Dan Delaney (2016): "Secular but not superficial : an overlooked nonreligious/nonspiritual identity."

 - Eric Jordan (2016) entered the doctoral program in applied sociology at UofL and graduated with his PhD in 2020.
 His thesis was entitled "Reel racism, real consequences : a multiple case analysis of savior films as racial projects."

 - Jessica Newton (2015) entered the PhD program in applied sociology at UofL and currently works as an academic advisor at UofL.
 Her thesis was entitled "'If we don't talk about it, they'll never go away' : an examination of the experiences of and reactions to stigma by a diverse population of adoptive parents in the United States."

 - Jennifer Hall (2015) entered the doctoral program in applied sociology at UofL and graduated with her PhD in 2020.
 Her thesis was entitled "Food safety : analyzing the connection between government and industrial influence."